aicsx/ax/_posts/2022-01-06-Teclast-F7-Plus-Unix_Linux.md

 $ cat experiment.md
 {% endhighlight %}

-### UNIX - OpenBSD/FreeBSD
+## UNIX - OpenBSD/FreeBSD
->I was fascinated by the build quality of the laptop but very skeptical of hardware support being a very low cost laptop.
+I was fascinated by the build quality of the laptop but very skeptical of hardware support being a very low cost laptop.
 First thing i thought: probable huge problems with bluetooth and wireless.
 After a short search on the net I found someone who has tried the same thing before me.
 Reference: [OPENBSD on Teclast F7 PLUS].
 At this point it is mandatory to try for yourself.
 - First step: OpenBSD installed.
 The current version is OpenBSD 7.0 released on October 14, 2021.
 - Second step: FuguIta (Swiss Army Knife) with small differences in firmware management.
 Recognition of system peripherals in live with USB boot and second data disk key.
 No problem.
 - Third step: Freebsd 13.
 The result was surprising.
 The hardware support almost completely reflects the evaluations of the cited article.

-### Linux
+## Linux
->I usually use other distributions on my ideal day.
+I usually use other distributions on my ideal day.
 It is known that I don't like systemd centralized but for this test I needed very up-to-date software.
 I also checked the Teclast's behavior with adapters, extensions, cables, usb2 type external hard drives and type C external sound card.
 Compulsory comparison for me to do with my very old Asus laptop.
 - I have installed arch linux without problems and in a fully functional way.
 I've changed some firmware-related boot and kernel options, but I'll talk about that later.
 Everything works out of the box including energy management.
-### Result
+## Result
 I found a great laptop for myself at a very low cost and suitable for everyday use.
 Exception for audio.
 It is really poor.
 For this reason I have connected a Steinberg UR22 sound card and it seems to work well for my business needs.

-### so?
+## And ?
 it is the best wrong buy finished well for me.
 I can only consider it a great purchase for those who want a cheap laptop to devote to unix/linux.
 The best solution of 2021 just ended.
 Highly recommended.

 {% highlight bash %}